lee-lindley/html_email/README.md

 ## install.sql

 Runs each of these scripts in correct order and with compile options.
-There are a set of four sqlplus "define" commands at the top that populate compile directives in *PLSQL_CCFLAGS*.
+There are a set of five sqlplus "define" commands at the top that populate compile directives in *PLSQL_CCFLAGS*.

-    ALTER SESSION SET PLSQL_CCFLAGS='use_app_log:TRUE,use_app_parameter:FALSE,use_mime_type:TRUE,use_split:TRUE';
+    ALTER SESSION SET PLSQL_CCFLAGS='use_app_log:TRUE,use_app_parameter:FALSE,use_mime_type:TRUE,use_split:TRUE,use_invoker_rights:FALSE';

 There are three "define" statements for default values for the *html_email_udt* constructor that should also be set appropriately.

 *install.sql* has directions allowing choice on whether to use anything from the submodule.
-None is required except for the type *arr_varchar2_udt* which is easy enough to replace manually.
-You might also choose to global substitute for it in the code to use a type you already have deployed.
+None is required except for the type *arr_varchar2_udt* which is easy enough to replace.
+If you already have a 'TABLE OF VARCHAR2(4000)' object deployed, look in the install script for the define of *array_varchar2_type*.
+Comment out any installs you do not need.